drexler/drexler.github.io/_posts/2021-04-06-opentelemetry.md

 Rust is intentionally used for two services - *Employee* & *Direct Deposits* to demonstrate manual instrumentation with synchronous and asynchronous functions as the data layer each service works with offered a sync API, in the case of [Diesel] with PostgreSQL and an async API via [MongoDB]'s Rust 2.0-alpha driver.
 Typescript, comes along for the ride since it's one of the languages I use server side. .Net5 is latest language iteration from Microsoft, so I had a side interest in taking a peek at its comparative performance to Rust [again].

 ##### Instrumentation, Traces, Events & Tags
 With OpenTelemetry, one can auto-instrument code and/or apply manual instrumentation.
-This gives flexibility when working with legacy codebases or starting greenfield projects.
+This gives flexibility when working with legacy codebases or starting greenfield projects by allowing teams to auto-instrument applications first and then for deeper insights into areas of the code that might be of interest later on, apply the instrumentation manually.

-From the demo code, I the instrumentation with .Net5-based *Paycheck* service as follows:
+From the demo code, I instrumented the .Net5-based *Paycheck* service as follows:
 {% highlight csharp %}
 {% github_sample /drexler/opentelemetry-demo-tracing/blob/main/services/paycheck/src/DependencyInjection.cs 67 83 %}
 {% endhighlight %}

-Here, under the hood, OpenTelemetry for DotNet set up the auto-instrumentation via *AddAspNetCoreInstrumentation()* and uses the *System.Diagnostics.ActivitySource* to setup the event sink named *paycheck-db-conn* for handling the manual instrumentation later as seen below:
+Here, under the hood, OpenTelemetry for DotNet sets up the auto-instrumentation via *AddAspNetCoreInstrumentation()* and uses the *System.Diagnostics.ActivitySource* to setup a custom event sink named *paycheck-db-conn* for handling the manual instrumentation later as seen below:

 {% highlight csharp %}
 {% github_sample /drexler/opentelemetry-demo-tracing/blob/main/services/paycheck/src/Repositories/PayRepository.cs 12 43 %}